 Only buy the Lexar 1000x UHS-II if you want very fast transfer speeds from your card to your computer.
 But you will only get this with a UHS-II card reader.

-Micro SD Memory Card Benchmarks
+SD Memory Card Speed Tests

 There is still a not great way to benchmark memory cards in the new 8, so what we do is test different cards throughout the life of the camera.
 I’ve been doing this since the Hero 5.

-The Hero8 only has a bitrate of about 60-78Mbps, any of the modern cards will work fine.
+The Hero8 only has a variable bitrate of about 60-78Mbps, any of the modern cards will work fine.
 Just make sure you don’t buy a card rated less than U1.
 But really I recommend buying a U3 card at least so it’s a little future proof and so that your card works well in other devices with higher bitrates.
 Like if you ever decide to try out a DJI Osmo Action or if GoPro ever upgrades their bitrate in later cameras.

 |Card Name||Class||S10 Write||S10 Read|